-I’ll soon write a post about our own preparation for our current trip to Central America to give you a concrete example of how to plan a trip during these weird times.
-It’s my 9th pandemic trip so I’m getting pretty good at it.
+I’ll soon write a post about our own preparation for our January trip to Central America to give you a concrete example of how to plan a trip during these weird times.
+I’ve experienced 10 pandemic trips so I’m getting pretty good at it.
 Sign up for our free newsletter to get all our content for Canadian travelers.

-Anyway… Canada has very specific requirements for the proof of a positive test.
+Anyway… Canada has very specific requirements to provide proof of a positive test.
 You have to make sure your proof is valid.

 Yes, it sucks and it’s a shame that Canada is so restrictive.
 But that’s how it is.
 Traveling is awesome so it’s necessarily absolutely worth the effort to navigate these rules and requirements.

-Let’s start by explaining this very clearly: The rule to enter Canada is that you need valid proof of one of these 2 test results:
+So I’ll explain this very clearly: The rule to enter Canada is that you need valid proof of one of these 3 test results:

 - NEGATIVE molecular test result from within 72 hours

 There are NO other options or alternatives.
-No letters from a doctor or anything.
-Just one of those 2 tests.
-And rapid antigen tests are never accepted.
+Just one of those 3 tests.

 Without that, you just can’t enter Canada (except by land… and even that is not officially “allowed” as explained this week).

-And most importantly, in both cases (negative or positive), you don’t just need a test…
+And most importantly, in all cases (negative or positive), you don’t just need a test…

 You need a test report that includes these MANDATORY elements: